 - Family Law

-Theodore S. “Ted” Eittreim has been practicing family law for nearly twenty years, and since 2003, he has been focused exclusively on assisting clients in this difficult and highly emotional area of the law.
+Theodore S. “Ted” Eittreim has been practicing family law for over twenty years, and since 2003, he has been focused exclusively on assisting clients in this difficult and highly emotional area of the law.
 Ted is a Fellow of the prestigious American Academy of Matrimonial Lawyers, one of only thirty-three family law attorneys so-designated in the entire State of Georgia, and he is the Immediate-Past Chairperson of the Family Law Section of State Bar of Georgia.
 Understanding that his clients come to him for counsel in one of the most difficult periods of their lives, Ted’s focus is to ensure that his clients receive passionate, yet compassionate, representation, whether that is in the courtroom or at the negotiating table.

 In the course of his career, Ted has been sought out for his expertise by high-net-worth and high-profile individuals and their spouses, including business owners, professionals, executives, sports figures, and entertainers, but he is pleased and fortunate to be able to represent clients from all levels of means and all walks of life.
 Every client that Ted represents benefits from his reputation in the legal community as well as the solutions-oriented approach that he employs in helping each of them navigate their unique family law matter.